gshearer/hodlgreed/README.md

 Give buy advice price reaches this level or lower.
 If you use the dynamically adjusting feature you can set this to a very small number such as 0.0000001 and the script will automatically adjust to mean price minus your percentage for the first buy.

 # max_nobuy_candles (integer)
 If this many candles go by without a buy, adjust buy_at_or_below price.
-This setting must be equal to or greater than your SMA interval.
-Set this to zero to disable dynamic adjusting.
+Note that adjust mode will not work until you've had enough candles pass by for SMA to be calculated.
+If for example you have SMA interval set to 60, then adjust mode can't possibly work until the bot sees candle #61 even if you have this set to something smaller.
+However, once SMA interval has been reached, it will honor this setting at all times.

 # adjust (percentage)
 Adjust buy_at_or_below price by this percentage below SMA (mean) price.